JWahle/piCoreCDSP/README.md

      - [How to find the IP adress of your piCorePlayer](https://docs.picoreplayer.org/how-to/determine_your_pcp_ip_address/)
    - Run
      `wget https://github.com/JWahle/piCoreCDSP/raw/main/install_cdsp.sh && chmod u+x install_cdsp.sh && ./install_cdsp.sh`
+   - Or if you want to run a modified version of the script, see the [For Developers](#for-developers) section
 3. Open CamillaGUI in the browser:
    - It will be running on port 5000 of piCorePlayer.
      Usually can be opened via [pcp.local:5000](http://pcp.local:5000) or `<IP of your piCorePlayer>:5000`